by Dr. Robert Berdan

 Daphnia - side of the head showing the first antenna - it looks like several cigarettes.
 The large large compound eye is attached by muscle below it.

-Three Daphnia eggs are visible in this Darkfield microscopy image.
+Three Simocepahlus eggs are visible in this Darkfield microscopy image.

-Single egg inside the Daphnia carapace note the texture of the carapace walls
+Single egg inside the Simochephalus carapace note the texture of the carapace walls

 Single Daphnia egg extruded from the carapace